How Accurate Is Fitz In 'Manhunt: Unabomber'? Here's What The Real James Fitzgerald Thinks Of His Fictionalized Self

 In a time where true crime is dominating as a genre favorite, Discovery Channel has dipped their toes into the pond with one heavy hitter of a limited series.
 Manhunt: Unabomber is an eight-part limited series that follows the crimes, investigation, and eventual arrest and conviction of Ted Kaczynski, better know as the Unabomber, who pleaded guilty to 16 bombings and was sentenced to life in prison.
 The focus of the series rests on the man who was essential in identifying this killer, FBI agent and criminal profiler James "Fitz" Fitzgerald.
 As a pivotal part of the real case, fans will be glad to know that Manhunt: Unabomber's portrayal of James Fitzgerald is accurate, and the real man has given actor Sam Worthington — and the series — his stamp of approval.

-"They are in the high 80 percentile [of accuracy]," Fitzgerald says in a phone interview with Bustle.
-Though, he adds that "the Fitz character is a composite character."
-But, while the real Fitz didn't do every interview or crime scene visit, he "knew the agents who did, debriefed the agents who had been there, or looked at pictures of crime scenes."
+"They are in the high 80 percentile [of accuracy]," Fitzgerald says in a phone interview with Bustle, though he adds that "the Fitz character is a composite character."
+But while the real Fitz didn't do every interview or crime scene visit, he "knew the agents who did, debriefed the agents who had been there, or looked at pictures of crime scenes."
 Overall, he says the series is "a metaphorical look at my role in the Unabomber case, as well as bits and pieces of other agents who did it.
 It’s relatively factual.
 I will say, if it is about language analysis that is shown on the screen, that was me.
 That was the real Fitz."

 The Discovery series certainly gives plenty of attention to the forensic linguistics methodology that he pioneered.
-Fitzgerald used the Unabomber's own words against him, combing his 35,000 word manifesto for clues that would reveal who the killer was.
+Fitzgerald used the Unabomber's own words against him, combing his 35,000-word manifesto for clues that would reveal who the killer was.

 "I said, 'This guy has given us a gift, he’s opened a window to his soul.
-Let’s dive into this and find everything we can from the aspect of his usage of language,'" Fizgerald recounts.
+Let’s dive into this and find everything we can from the aspect of his usage of language,'" Fitzgerald recounts.
 "I said, 'I know there are clues in here somewhere.'"

 But, the series didn't just get the language part right.
 Fitzgerald says that Worthington also went out of his way to dig into the real investigator's mind to better portray him.
 "As soon as he was cast for the role, within days, he sent me a long email with about 25 questions," Fitzgerald says.
 "He wanted to know about growing up, my favorite food, my best day, my worst day.
 He wanted to know left-handed, right-handed."